NorESMhub/noresm-exp/content/noresm2_mm_spin/noresm2_mm_spin8.md

 - the modifications to the parameters bkopal, rcalc and ropal in iHAMOCC included as SourceMod
 - the modifications to the convection code included as SourceMod: zm_conv.F90: "zmst" modifications.
 - aerotab_table_dir = '/cluster/shared/noresm/inputdata/noresm-only/atm/cam/camoslo/AeroTab_8jun17'
-- the namelist changes compared to repository as in N1850OCBDRDDMS_f09_tn14_20190411

 For all SourceMods and user name list specifics, see bottom of this page